 Reports to the work site impaired by drugs or alcohol, including improper use of drugs prescribed by a physician, and over-the-counter medications.
 Any employee using prescribed medications under a physician's direction and any employee taking prescription or over-the-counter medication that could alter their ability to perform the duties and responsibilities of their position, must notify the appropriate supervisor.
 Such employee is responsible for knowing and understanding the effects of any drug being taken.
 Failure to know or understand will not be a bar to disciplinary action.
-If, in the opinion of the employee's supervisor, an employee's actions and/or behavior are considered unsafe as a result of using the medication, the employee may be sent home on leave.
+If, in the opinion of the employee's supervisor, an employee may be sent home on leave.
 If any employee reports to the work site while impaired by any of the above, this behavior shall be deemed inappropriate and unacceptable "personal conduct" for the purposes of the College.